kermitt2/entity-fishing/doc/restAPI.rst

 (7) processSentence
 """""""""""""""""""
 The processSentence parameter is introduced to support interactive text editing scenarios.
-For instance, a user starts writing a text and wants to use the NERD service to annotate dynamically the text with entities as it is typed.
+For instance, a user starts writing a text and wants to use the *entity-fishing* service to annotate dynamically the text with entities as it is typed.

 To avoid having the server reprocessing several time the same chunk of text and slowing down a processing time which has to be almost real time, the client can simply indicate a sentence - the one that has just been changed - to be processed.